The Readiness Prism - From Here

 One Prism.
 Three audiences.

-Use Prism-based role profiles to define what readiness actually looks like for the roles you need to fill.
-Build hiring screens, onboarding plans, and development conversations around all five dimensions instead of just skills and experience.
+Stand up a Readiness Library calibrated to your role architecture.
+Use it to define what readiness actually looks like for the roles you need to fill, and to drive hiring, mobility, onboarding, and development from one shared vocabulary instead of just skills and experience.

 Use a Prism to understand what readiness for your target role actually requires across all five dimensions.
 See where you are, where the gaps are, and what to do about each one.
 No jargon.
 No guesswork.